Currently set to Index

 Recirculating Chillers

-In metalworking processes, we benefit from a recirculating chiller.
+A recirculating chiller benefits metalworking processes.
 These machines create an enclosed, highly effective cooling system.
-With this technique, they provide industry processes with energy-efficient, precise and stable temperature control up to below ambient temperature.
+This technique provides industry processes with energy-efficient, precise, and stable temperature control up to below ambient temperature.

-Using recirculating chillers, the coolant and cooling medium have very little decrease over time, since they are part of a circulatory system.
+Using recirculating chillers, the coolant and cooling medium decrease very little over time since they are part of a circulatory system.

 In comparison, a water cooler with a water tower can use water as its cooling medium and coolant.
 This water is drawn from cooled water tanks.
 Here, the cooling effect is created by spraying the water on large surface areas and evaporating it in contact with air.
 Fans help with this evaporation process.